maxjanowski/maxjanowski.github.io/_pages/order.md

 Each composition is offered as a set of files (ZIP) including printable sheet music (PDF) and one or more audio tracks for rehearsal preparation (MP3).

 We request a donation in order to help us create and distribute these editions and recordings, and to help us continue to do so in the future.
-If you would like to access our entire repository of editions for non-commercial performance for the coming year, and share it throughout your organization, we suggest a donation of US$ 250.00.
-For single pieces, we suggest a donation of US$ 50.00.
+If you would like to access our entire repository of editions, consider becoming a [Platinum Supporter](/platinum).

 We want your feedback on our new editions!
 [Contact us online](/contact).